FAQ's About Becoming a Registered Play Therapist/Supervisor

 I'm licensed in Florida, and have been seeing children and adolescents in play therapy for six years.
 I have all of the clinical requirements met, but I'm still working on getting those 150 clock hours of play therapy education.
 It's hard when you can only afford to earn them at local half-day and one day workshops.
 Is there a time limit as to when I have to get these hours completed?

 No, there is no time limit.
-As mentioned previously, it can be a challenge to get a good play therapy education if you don't have play therapy classes in your graduate program APT understands that not everyone has the ability, time, or the money to take week-long seminars or master's level university coursework after they've finished their masters degree.
+It can be a challenge to get a good play therapy education if you don't have play therapy classes in your graduate program APT understands that not everyone has the ability, time, or the money to take week-long seminars or master's level university coursework after they've finished their masters degree.

 Do I have to register as an intern with APT, like we register as interns in Florida?